A Nervous Journey

 How fast is that?
 Well, in the amount of time it takes you to say "Mississippi" three times, a nerve could send an electrical signal the length of a football field and back.
 That is fast!
 Now that you know how fast a nerve impulse can travel, let’s take a look at the system that is the highway for these electrical signals.

-The human body is made of trillion of tiny cells, so small you need a microscope to see them.
+The human body is made of trillions of tiny cells, so small you need a microscope to see them.
 Cells make up your body.
-Your skin, your hair, your eyes -- all are made up of cells.
+Your skin, your hair, your eyes – all are made up of cells.
 Different types of cells do different jobs.
 Muscle cells move your body.
 Skin cells protect your body.
 One special type of cell, neurons, allow your brain to send messages to every part of your body.

 The nervous system is the group of cells in the brain, spinal cord and nerves that are all made out of neurons.
 When we talk about the nervous system we are talking about the brain, spinal cord, and nerves.